lyhue1991/eat_tensorflow2_in_30_days/Chapter1-2.md

 ### 2. Model Definition

-Usually there are three ways of modeling using APIs of Keras: sequential modeling using Sequential() function, arbitrary modeling using API functions, and customized modeling by inheriting base class Model.
+Usually there are three ways of modeling using APIs of Keras: sequential modeling using `Sequential()` function, arbitrary modeling using API functions, and customized modeling by inheriting base class `Model`.

 Here we use API functions for modeling.